B2B Transfers are smarter with B2B Pay

 The B2B Pay non resident bank account with IBAN in Europe

 After setting up your account you will receive your free IBAN account number.
-You can use it right away on your invoices and contracts with customers in the SEPA zone, which include all major European countries.
+You can use it right away in your invoices and contracts with customers in the SEPA zone, which include all major European countries.
 You will get a notification when money has been transferred into your account.

-Non resident bank account India
+Non resident bank accounts for clients and individuals from India

 Non resident bank account UK

-UK citizens that need a non resident bank account in Europe can get one with B2B Pay.
+UK citizens that need a non-resident bank account in Europe can get one with B2B Pay.
 Expect to save 80% on fees and no more paperwork.

 Full European bank account for non-resident companies